OrienteerBAP/Orienteer-Guidebook/user_interface_configuration.md

 * **Home Url**: the default page of the perspective.
 * **Footer**: a text area for html code that defines a common footer for all pages in a perspective.

-For each perspective, you can add sections to the navigation pane.
+For each perspective, you can add and delete sections to the menu on the left.
 Sections have following attributes:

 * **Perspective item**
-* **Name** is the name of the section that will show on the navigation pane.
+* **Name** is the name of the section that will show on the menu.
 * **Perspective**, a list of perspectives in which the section is present.
 * **Icon**, the icon that will show on the navigation pane by the section's name.
 Set it similarly to the icon of the perspective.
 * **Url**, the page that will show when you click the section.